Vinayak2002/Stockchart_Final/README.md

 To access the functionality of the website, you have first signup and then login to the website.

+You can also view the demo chart with demo chart button in the Navigation Bar

 ## Home page -

 ![home1](https://user-images.githubusercontent.com/75775994/123047847-61814780-d41b-11eb-988a-8601ef898842.PNG)